deveshm/connormcgarr.github.io/_posts/2020-08-23-examining-xfg.md

 The only difference between the two functions protected by XFG is the amount of parameters that `int cfgTest()` has, and yet the hashes are _TOTALLY_ different.
 From a defensive perspective, it seems like even very similar functions are viewed as "very different".

 Additionally, we notice that the last 12 bits of the `int cfgTest()` hash have become 371 in hexadecimal instead of the previously mentioned 871 value.
 This means that XFG hashes seem to be unique until the last 8 bits.
-This puts the "unique" part of the has seemingly right at about 56 bits.
+This is indicative of the hash only being unique up until about 56 bits.

 As a sanity check and for completness sake, let's see what happens when two identical functions are assigned an XFG hash.